sumanyu-21/sumanyu-21.github.io/_posts/2020-10-12-Variational AutoEncoders - A Mathematical Perspective.md

 In this section, we will visualize the 2d latent space and also see how the latent space manifold changes as we change the loss term.

-Note: For the purposes of this post, I have trained a simple variational autoencoder on MNIST dataset .The code for all the results can be found on my GitHub account
-{{ site.url }}{% link /Notebooks/VAE/Variational_AutoEncoder_Implementation(PyTorch).ipynb %}.
+Note: For the purposes of this post, I have trained a simple variational autoencoder on MNIST dataset .The code for all the results can be found on my GitHub account [VAE]{{ site.url }}{% link /Notebooks/VAE/Variational_AutoEncoder_Implementation(PyTorch).ipynb %}.

 ### 8.1) Visualization 1: Continuous  Manifold in Hidden Space.